MadHapps/Module-10---Tenzies/README.md

 **2.** Open VS Code in the location you want your project folder to be located in, press `` Ctrl + ` `` to open the terminal.

-**3.** Type the command below into the terminal, replace the `URL GOES HERE` with the url you copied:
+**3.** Type the command below into the terminal, replace `PROJECT NAME` with the name of your project(in lowercase) and the `GITHUB URL` with the url you copied:

-	gh repo create myrepo -p URL GOES HERE --public
+	gh repo create PROJECT NAME -p GITHUB URL --public

 **4.** Then, type `npm install`.
 Followed by `npm run dev` to generate a localhost link.